bluedogtraining/avetmiss/README.md

 ### Extending

-The library comes with Fieldset definitions for AVETMISS Version 7 NAT files.
+The library comes with preliminary Fieldset definitions for AVETMISS Version 7 NAT files.

 You can very easily add your own NAT files if required.